raccog/caliga-bootloader/book/src/malloc.md

 # Physical Memory Allocation

 NOTE: None of this is final.
-Just planning how I want my memory allocator to work.
+Just planning how I want my physical memory allocator to work.

+I am calling this a "physical memory allocator" because the boot loader (or firmware) will identity map the available RAM before booting the kernel.
+Thus, although it may technically be working with virtual addresses, I will be referring to them as physical because the virtual and physical addresses will be identical for the entire boot process.

 ## Free Blocks List